Xuwen County

 Xuwen County (postal: Tsuimen or Suwen; 徐闻县 (徐聞縣, Xúwén Xiàn)) is a county in the southwest of Guangdong Province, China.
 It is under the administration of Zhanjiang city.

 Geography

 Xuwen County is the southernmost county of Guangdong Province, at the southern end of the Leizhou Peninsula.
 It is located in the southernmost part of the mainland of China; bordering the South China Sea in the east and Beibu Gulf in the west; being separated from Hainan by the 18 nmi wide Qiongzhou Strait.
-Coastline is 372 kilometers.
+Its Coastline is 372 kilometers.